tedtate/puzzler/README.md

 # Status

-1. `.toJson` method is stubbed out for now, is top priority
+1. `.toJson` method returns a bunch of different data but it isn't very well organized.
-2. command line tools are next priority
+2. A couple of basic tests have been added but they barely touch the surface of what is needed.